Do you need a life change?

-Changing your environment and focusing on hands on work which provides results that are tangible and rewarding, could be just what you need.
+Changing your environment and focusing on hands on work, which provides results that are tangible and rewarding, could be just what you need.
 Working with wood can be very therapeutic.
-It’s been proven to increase the sense of fulfilment, relives stress and promotes wellbeing.
+It’s been proven to increase the sense of fulfillment, relives stress and promotes wellbeing.

-Becci, 30 former Occupational Therapist for the NHS started her 47 week wooden boatbuilding course in September 2016.
+Beccie 30, a former Occupational Therapist for the NHS, started her 47 week wooden boatbuilding course in September 2016.
 She loves the outdoors and plays Ultimate Frisbee representing Great Britain.

 ‘The place gives so much context to your learning and makes you appreciate the history of the industry.’

-Before starting the course she looked at a few schools and as she says IBTC Portsmouth really stood out for her for a number of reasons: ‘The facilities are unique; you’ll be learning the skills in a setting that reflects working life in a boatyard.
+Before starting the course Beccie looked at a few schools and says that IBTC Portsmouth really stood out for her for a number of reasons: ‘The facilities are unique; you’ll be learning the skills in a setting that reflects working life in a boatyard.
 The place gives so much context to your learning and makes you appreciate the history of the industry.’

 ‘It’s great to be working in the historic dockyard, there’s always something going on’

 One of the winning factors of the course for Beccie was the fact that ‘the opportunity to develop skills both in new builds and in restoration give you a solid foundation moving forwards.
 And of course the location, it’s great to be working in the historic dockyard, there’s always something going on!’